zoton2/Twitch-Team-Hosting-Bot/README.md

 - `admins` *(defaults to mods in the bot channel, needed for whispers)*: An array of people who will be able to use the bots main commands. **The bot account itself will always be able to use these commands.**
 - `debug` *(defaults to `false`)*: Whether the console will print debug messages from the tmi.js connections or not.

+#### twitch-api-settings.json

+This settings file has some other general settings for the bot.

+- `server` *(defaults to `false`)*: If you want to use the web server or not (see section below).
+- `serverPort` *(defaults to `8080`)*: What port the web server will run on.

+#### twitch-api-settings.json

+This settings file currently only has one option in it, but this needs to be set otherwise the bot will not start up.

+- `clientID` *(required)*: The client ID of an application registered at Twitch.
+You can [register a new application here](https://www.twitch.tv/kraken/oauth2/clients/new) if you need one.

 ## Persist Files

 Besides the file above, the `persist` directory will store some other stuff too.
 Once the bot has been ran once (and someone has been hosted) a `statistics.json` file will be created, which lists how many times a channel has been hosted on each team.
 Right now this is just some nice information to look at, but will be used in the future to pick channels.

 There will also be a `logs` directory created, which stores basic logs about what is happening with the bot, with a separate log file for general logs, and one for each team.

+## Web Server

+If the settings are set correctly (see section above) the bot will create a small web server.
+If you go to the main page (for example `localhost:8080`) you will find links to some basic API endpoints and also links that allow you to view the logs created by the bot.
+These are useful for if you want to view the logs that might be on a remote server but don't want to always download the files yourself to read them.

 ## Bot Commands